Shalini1515/6th--SEM/OOMD/1_CollegeInformationSystem/SRS.md

 - The system should be convenient and easy to use by students, management and faculty.

--The response time should be very small
+- The response time should be very small

 - The system should be a reliable source of information viewing for students, COE and faculty.